 All data stored on our IT Systems are to be classified appropriately (including, but not limited to personal data, sensitive personal data and confidential information.
 Further details on the categories of data can be found in the School’s Data Protection Policy and Record of Processing Activities).
 All data so classified must be handled appropriately in accordance with its classification.

-Staff should discuss with [POSITION] the appropriate security arrangements for the type of information they access in the course of their work.
+Staff should discuss with the Senior Federation Business Manager the appropriate security arrangements for the type of information they access in the course of their work.

 All data stored within our IT Systems and our paper records shall be available only to members of staff with legitimate need for access and shall be protected against unauthorised access and/or processing and against loss and/or corruption.

-All IT Systems are to be installed, maintained, serviced, repaired and upgraded by [POSITION] or by such third party/parties as the [POSITION] may authorise.
+All IT Systems are to be installed, maintained, serviced, repaired and upgraded by the IT Consultant or by such third party/parties as the Executive Headteacher may authorise.

-The responsibility for the security and integrity of all IT Systems and the data stored thereon (including but not limited to the security, integrity and confidentiality of that data) lies with [POSITION] unless expressly stated otherwise.
+The responsibility for the security and integrity of all IT Systems and the data stored thereon (including but not limited to the security, integrity and confidentiality of that data) lies with Executive Headteacher unless expressly stated otherwise.

-All staff have an obligation to report actual and potential data protection compliance failures to [POSITION] who shall investigate the breach.
+All staff have an obligation to report actual and potential data protection compliance failures to the Senior Federation Business Manager who shall investigate the breach.
 Any breach which is either known or suspected to involve personal data or sensitive personal data shall be reported to the Data Protection Officer (full details of the officer can be found in our Data Protection Policy).

 Physical Security and Procedures